The Legislative Process: Executive Business in the Senate (Video)

 |4.
 Calendars and Scheduling||2:35|

 |5.
 House Floor||3:53|

 |8.
 Resolving Differences||3:29|

 In addition to full legislative authority, the U.S. Constitution provides the Senate with two unique responsibilities: first, the power to confirm certain presidential nominees to the federal judiciary and certain executive branch positions; and second, the power to approve treaties.
 In the legislative process, treaties are treated very much like bills: they are referred to the Foreign Relations Committee, where they may be considered and reported.
 The Senate can consider a treaty on the floor under similar procedures used for legislation.
 However, the Constitution requires that two-thirds of voting Senators agree for a treaty to be ratified.

 Most presidential nominations are referred to the relevant Senate committee of jurisdiction.
 Prior to potential committee action to report a nomination, a committee may hold a hearing at which a nominee answers questions from the committee’s members.
 If a nominee is considered on the Senate floor, his or her confirmation requires only a simple majority vote, but nominations are debatable.
 Therefore, supporters of a nominee may have to use the cloture process to reach a vote on the nominee.
-For nominees to the U.S. Supreme Court, invoking cloture requires the support of three-fifths of the Senate; for other nominees, the cloture vote is subject to a simple majority threshold.
-Regardless of the relevant vote threshold, using cloture to reach a vote on a pending nomination may take significant floor time.
+Invoking cloture on most questions requires a vote of three-fifths of the Senate but cloture can be invoked on a nomination by a simple majority threshold.
+Using cloture to reach a vote on a pending nomination, however, may take significant floor time.